LibrariesHacked/england-librarydata/library-db.md

 copy *.csv postcodes.csv
 ```

 Once the data is in a single CSV file it can be imported into a database.
+A copy of the [postcodes.csv](/data/postcodes.csv) file is in the data directory of this project.

-- Create the table:
+- Create the table.

 ```
 create table postcodes